They Didn't Accept My Child!

 Get teacher and principal recommendations.

-These professional recommendations are an important part of your child's admissions portfolio.
+These professional recommendations are an essential part of your child's admissions portfolio.
 Download the forms and give them to the appropriate personnel.
 Be sure to enclose a stamp on the return envelope.
 Your consideration will be appreciated.

 Prepare and submit applications.